tango-controls/tango-doc/source/manual/04-tango-client.rst

 is even possible not to have any exception thrown in case of communication error.
 The API will try to re-build the network connection as soon as it is detected as bad.
 This is the default mode.
-See [sec:Reconnection-and-exception] for more details on this subject.
+See `Reconnection and exception`_ for more details on this subject.

 Thread safety
 -------------